marcotama/seven_wonders_duel/README.md

 Motivation
 ---
 This is part of a research project in the context of Dynamic Difficulty Adjustment.
-One of the bots, in fact, implements a technique recently proposed by us in a [CIG paper][cig_paper] and more extensively described in this [thesis][marco_thesis].
+One of the bots, in fact, implements a technique recently proposed by us in a [CIG paper][1] and more extensively described in this [thesis][2].
 We wished to study this technique in different domains, so we turned to board games, which differ from the fighting game originally used.

 Playability